Unpicking Locks

 I was reminded of my strong feelings about loo-locks this morning when listening to a large retailer talking about his anti-shoplifting precautions, “it’s just a fact of modern retail, sadly” he said.

-Were we the last to acknowledge the problem?
+Were we at leafy Southernhay the last to acknowledge the problem?
 Were we so cocooned that we snobbishly thought shoplifting (and I include here the theft of space, water, lighting, employee time that comes with use of a private loo intended for paying customers) was a ‘high street’ problem?
+Well, no longer; it's here on our literal doorstep.

 There’s a mood in 2025, which means that a business which appears to be functioning at a premium level is fair game and can take the hit.